 No Guests Please

 Our studio is comprised of two separate locations, one right next to the other.
 Each location has its own bathroom, address and entrance door from the street.
 The largest of the two is the photo studio.
-It has two levels and is dedicated entirely to photography and it also includes the dressing room and area for viewing the photos after the session.
-The smaller location is primarily for makeup/hair but it also has two photography sets that are occasionally used.
-We often do two sessions on the same day, one in the morning and one in the afternoon, and if the first session runs long that client will still be in the photo studio location wrapping up choosing photos when the second client arrives and enters the makeup/hair location.
+It has two levels and is dedicated entirely to photography and it also includes the room for viewing the photos after the session.
+The smaller location is primarily for makeup/hair and wardrobe.
+We often do two sessions on the same day, one in the morning and one in the afternoon, and if the first session runs long that client will still be in the photo studio location wrapping up choosing photos when the second client arrives and enters the makeup location.
 A single door connects the two locations and will stay closed and locked so two clients will never occupy the same location at the same time.

 Masks and Protective Gear

-There will be signage as you enter strongly encouraging you to wear a face mask, as posting this is required by Washington State.
-But obviously you do not need to wear a mask during hair and makeup or during the photo shoot.
+There will be signage as you enter encouraging you to wear a face mask, as posting this is required by Washington State.
+But obviously you do not need to wear a mask during your photo shoot.
+However, we will ask you to wear a mask for most of hair and makeup (except during the application of makeup below the nose) and then also when we are viewing photos together after the photo shoot is over.

 The makeup artist and I will wear a face mask throughout the entire time we are with you.